Barkley's maturation takes another step

 Best was outplayed by USC's Joe McKnight, who had 119 yards on 20 carries with two touchdowns.

 While the Trojans defense is almost completely rebuilt from last year, Carroll always puts together a good defense.
-Barkley is the main source of intrigue, and his ability to quickly grow with the offense will probably reveal whether USC is going to win an eighth consecutive Pac-10 title or yield the floor to another team.
+Barkley is the main source of intrigue, and his ability to quickly grow with the offense will probably reveal whether USC is going to win an eighth consecutive Pac-10 title or yield the floor to another.

 Barkley said the bruised shoulder he suffered at Ohio State that forced him to sit out the upset defeat at Washington is "feeling a lot better."